-From chilly evenings spent curled up on the sofa with a comforting cup of herbal tea to setting free my inner child by running through piles of russet leaves, for me, autumn is a wonderful time of year.
-Knowing how to make the most of it is key, which is why looking to Scandinavia for inspiration is the best place to start.
-Despite their low temperatures and lack of daylight, the Scandi countries of Iceland, Denmark and Norway were named in the top four happiest countries according to World Happiness Report 2015.
+Despite their low temperatures and lack of daylight, countries like Denmark, Iceland, Finland, Norway and Sweden all made their way into the World Happiness Report 2020’s top seven happiest countries.
 The Danish in particular attribute this to the concept of ‘hygge’ (pronounced hoo-ga).
-In essence, this hygge means creating a warm atmosphere and enjoying the good things in life with good people.
-It sounds perfect doesn’t it?
-Well, with that in mind I’ve come up with 5 of the easiest ways to embrace the Danish ritual of enjoying life’s pleasures.
+In essence, hygge means creating a warm atmosphere and enjoying the good things in life with good people.
+Sounds perfect, right?
+With that in mind, I’ve come up with 5 of the easiest ways to embrace the Danish ritual of enjoying life’s pleasures.

 Cosy up your couch